 - Partial (selective) cloud migration.
 A particular part of information systems moves to a cloud while another part remains on premise.
 Data security considerations, legislative requirements, and some other issues can constitute the reasons why the company’s own computing capacity remains in use.
 Oftentimes, organizations select such a model to test cloud providers and assess a new working environment.

 - Progressive (step-by-step) cloud migration.
-Gradual relocation of all infrastructural elements to a cloud makes sense for large companies with a wide geographical distribution of offices.
-A detailed migration roadmap is needed in such a case not to interrupt the corporate business processes.
-The so-called seamless migration occurs as a result of precise planning.
+The gradual relocation of all infrastructural elements to a cloud makes sense for large companies with a wide geographical distribution of offices.
+A detailed migration roadmap is needed in such a case so as not to interrupt the corporate business processes.
+The so-called seamless migration occurs as a result of a precise cloud migration project plan.

 Either an individual plan of migration or a generally accepted order should be applied to cloud migration by any company that moves to cloud computing.
 However, a ready-to-use scheme of cloud migration applicable to any business is unlikely available.
 A roadmap needs to be finalized according to individual metrics such as the business model, data volume, workflow specificity, geographical distribution of offices, etc. The most basic steps of a roadmap include the following: